Assistant Head for Program Administration and Engagement

 In addition to her work as a dance medicine specialist, her primary position is with Carle Hospital, where she has been since 2000.
 She currently works in the Sports Medicine Department, and in 2010 she helped to open Carle Sports Medicine at the ARC, which is a collaborative venture between Carle and the Activities and Recreation Center at the University of Illinois at Urbana-Champaign.
 She also acts as a rehabilitation consultant for the University of Illinois Department of Athletics.
 Her additional related work experience includes five years with Christie Clinic's Physical Therapy Department in Champaign and two years with Physiotherapy Associates in Louisville, Kentucky.
 Prior to becoming a physical therapist and an athletic trainer, she did graduate work in exercise physiology, directed fitness centers, and worked as a national presenter for an adaptive fitness program for people with physical disabilities.
 Kimberly is married to former University of Illinois volleyball coach and now university instructor Don Hardin.
 They reside in Champaign.

-Cindy Masko, Office Support Specialist, is a native of Champaign and worked for US Postal Service for 25 years.
-After retiring she returned to college and received a B.A. from Eastern Illinois University with a minor in Psychology in 2006.
-She began working for the Department of Dance in 2008 as an OSS, with responsibilities that include overseeing communications, facilities, general administration, and scheduling.
-Ms. Masko received the FAA Distinguished Staff Award for the excellence of her ongoing support of the dance community.
+Cindy Masko, office manager, is a native of Champaign and worked for US Postal Service for 25 years.
+After retiring she returned to college and received a BA from Eastern Illinois University with a minor in psychology in 2006.
+She began working for the Department of Dance in 2008, with responsibilities that include overseeing communications, facilities, general administration, and scheduling.
+Masko received the FAA Distinguished Staff Award for the excellence of her ongoing support of the dance community.